 This fight will be easy if you’ve loaded up on arrows and weapons.
 He’s more difficult than the previous two Ganons on the list, but a good amount of arrows will take him out very quickly.

 4. Calamity Ganon

-Being one of the final bosses in the game, I’m glad he was difficult to fight.
-The disappointing Dark Beast Ganon immediately follows him, so at least there was one final boss fight that was enjoyable.
+Being one of the final Breath of the Wild bosses, I’m glad he was difficult to fight.
+The disappointing Dark Beast Ganon immediately follows him, so at least one final boss fight was enjoyable.

 If you didn’t complete any of the Divine Beasts before facing Calamity Ganon, he has the potential to be one of the hardest fights that can take the longest amount of time.
 Before the Calamity Ganon fight, you’ll be forced to fight every elemental Ganon you didn’t beat before.
 Potentially, you’ll have to fight all four elemental Ganons, Calamity Ganon, and Dark Beast Ganon in a single sitting.